think-mm/enblog/input/posts/2009/01-25-a-guide-to-the-koranic-contradictions-part-4.md

 ---
-Title: A Guide to the Quranic Contradictions Part-4
+Title: A Guide to the Quranic Contradictions part 4
 Tags:
   - koranic contradictions
   - Abul Kasem